ppolg/Mtb_termseq/README.md

 Contains the R scripts used to analyse and plot data.
 All scripts are annotated in-code.

 #### Mtb_DEseq.R
-DEseq analysis with DEseq2 on RNAseq and term-seq data.
+DEseq analysis with DEseq2 on RNAseq and Term-seq data.
+Supplementary Figure 4

 #### Mtb_NUGA.R
 Analysis of overlapping ORFs/uORFs, especially of 4-nt potential TeRe regulatory overlaps.
 Downstream analysis.
-Figures 5B-F, Supplementary Figure X
+Figures 5B-F.

 #### Mtb_PS_distance.R
 Analyse and plot distances between 5' monoP and term-seq peaks.
 What window to use to differentiate TS and PPS?
 How does this compare to random chance?